ait-testbed/attackmate/docs/source/playbook/vars.rst

 Environmental Variables
 =======================

 Variables names used in the format $SOME_VARIABLE in the commands-section that have NOT been defined in the vars-section will be replaced with environmental variables loaded with os.environ().
 Parsing the playbook will fail if the environmental variable can not be loaded.
-Variable names in the var-section take precedence, they will never be replaced with environmental variables.
+Variable names already defined in the var-section take precedence, they will only be replaced with environmental variables if prefixed with "ATTACKMATE_".
+For example ATTACKMATE_FOO defined in the vars section will be overwritten by env variable value if env variable FOO exists.

 .. code-block:: yaml